The Academic Actions Committee reviews and acts on student’s appeals regarding:

 How do I know if I have been academically dismissed (suspended)?

 Enrolled students are notified of their academic status at the end of each semester.
-This notification comes from the Registrar’s office and will be sent to the student via their Rangermail account.
-This information includes very detailed content that explains the specifics of the student’s dismissal and instructions for an appeal.
-To find more information about academic policies, including grades, or the academic warning, probation and suspension policy, refer to the Academic Catalog.
+This notification comes from the Provost's Office and will be sent to the student via their Rangermail account.
+This information includes very detailed content that explains the specifics of the student’s dismissal.

 BEFORE YOU APPEAL